ericluwj/grunt-prerender/README.md

 Thorough testing has not been done.

 ## Release History
+_(0.4.0)_
+* Reverted to using Phantomjs instead of Phantomjs2 due to numerous issues with Phantomjs2

 _(0.3.0)_
 * Created 2 simple Phantomjs scripts to choose from
 * Added new options: `hashed`, `timeout`, `selector`, `interval`